-In her time at Seattle University Dr. Rempe has seen many changes to the College of Science and Engineering and the University.
-She has served on many campus wide committees in support of student, changes and academic excellence including committees to rework and improve academic policies and one for the implementation of the updated Core Curriculum.
+Dr. Rempe served as the Director of New Student Registration for 19 years.
+She also served on many campus-wide committees in support of students and pursuit of academic excellence, including committees for the implementation of the updated Core Curriculum.

 Current responsibilities for Dr. Rempe as Associate Dean include program review, college assessment and oversight of scheduling.
 She enjoys data driven projects.
 Committee work continues with service on the university policy and college curriculum committees.

 Katie Kuder is Associate Dean and a Professor of Civil and Environmental Engineering in the College of Science and Engineering.
 Dr. Kuder received her B.S. in Civil Engineering from Gonzaga University in 2000.
 She earned a M.S.
 (2002) and Ph.D.
 (2005) in Civil Engineering from Northwestern University, specializing in Structural Engineering and Materials.